How Long Are Hard Hats Good For UK Citizens?

 Maintenance Tips for Hard Hats

-Do not place or store objects between the shell and the suspension of the hat because they might affect the efficiency of the protection mechanism.
+Do not place or store objects between the shell and the hat’s suspension, as this might affect the protection mechanism’s efficiency.

 Do not store the hard hats in direct sunlight when not in use because it degrades most plastic shells.